This article was updated on August 10, 2024

 How The “W-5” Method Helps Managers Deliver Constructive Criticism and Feedback

-In a nutshell, the W-5 method is a self-assessment tool for managers to use before delivering constructive criticism or effective feedback to a direct report.
+In a nutshell, the W-5 method is a self-assessment tool for managers to consult before delivering constructive criticism to a team member in the wake of conflict.
 See below:

-Not only is the W-5 self-test useful in a professional setting, it is also particularly useful when gearing up for difficult conversations in your personal life.
+Not only is the W-5 self-test useful in a professional setting, it is also useful when gearing up for tough conversations of all kinds.

 The reason for this is simple — the W-5 Method helps you first get to the root of an issue and then provides guidance on how to successfully manage a conversation around it from start to finish